 - It’s forgiving enough for new drivers, but it can also be fast on the edge

-Whilst it isn’t as pitch-sensitive or easy to spin as the rear-engine Porsche 991.2 GT3R, the Ferrari 488 GT3 EVO can be as challenging as the likes of the Lamborghini Huracan GT3 EVO and take a good fight to the rest of the GT3 roster.
+Whilst it isn’t as pitch-sensitive or easy to spin as the rear-engine Porsche 991.2 GT3R, the Ferrari 296 GT3 can be as challenging as the likes of the Lamborghini Huracan GT3 EVO and take a good fight to the rest of the GT3 roster.

 iRacing’s most fun GT3: Lamborghini Huracan GT3 EVO

-A charging bull bolting out of Italy, Lamborghini’s latest GT3 offering is a newer and more improved version of the chassis that you see with the Audi GT3 car.
+A charging bull bolting out of Italy, Lamborghini’s latest GT3 offering is a newer and more improved version of the chassis.
 Offering improved traction and stability, as well as a beautiful V10 engine, it’s hard not to love this car.

 Where is the Lamborghini Huracan GT3 EVO best?